Harry Blyth: Writing career

 In 1893, after writing a series of thirteen articles entitled Third Class Crimes for The Sunday People, he came to the attention of publisher Alfred Harmsworth who was looking for writers to contribute to his newly launched boys' periodicals.
 The story goes that when publisher and author met for the first time, Harmsworth greeted Blyth by saying: "So you are the crime merchant?", to which Blyth replied: "Just as you are the newspaper merchant."
 Harmsworth who was always impressed by people who stood up to him, commissioned him to write adventure and detective stories for The Halfpenny Marvel.

-Blyth made his debut in The Halfpenny Marvel #2 with The Gold Fiend under the pen-name Hal Meredeth.
-It was followed by a tale under his own name, The Black Pirate, in issue #4, a swashbuckler that may have been the inspiration for the movie starring Douglas Fairbanks of the same name a few decades later.
+Blyth made his debut in The Halfpenny Marvel No. 2 with The Gold Fiend under the pen-name Hal Meredeth.
+It was followed by a tale under his own name, The Black Pirate, in issue No. 4, a swashbuckler that may have been the inspiration for the movie starring Douglas Fairbanks of the same name a few decades later.

-He created Sexton Blake in The Missing Millionaire which ran in issue #6.
-The sequel A Christmas Crime ran in issue #7, both to popular success.
+He created Sexton Blake in The Missing Millionaire which ran in issue No. 6.
+The sequel A Christmas Crime ran in issue No. 7, both to popular success.
 Blyth published these tales under the name Hal Meredth, the surname being his mother's maiden name.
 He wrote prolifically for the Amalgamated Press papers over the next four years, under his pen-name and his own name, in Pluck, Popular, Chums and the Union Jack.